Self Esteem 1.2

 Praise effort, not just results.

-Once you started school, the focus on learning became the end result; the grade you receive on your homework, quizzes, or tests.
-Prior to entering school, when it came to learning, you were praised for your efforts.
+Once you entered school, learning became all about the end result — the grade on your homework, quizzes, or tests.
+But before school, you were praised for your effort and curiosity, not a score.

-Just because our school system grades you by your results, you don’t have to do the same.
+Even though the school system measures you by results, you don’t have to measure yourself that way.

 Watch the video.